shiwangaryan/Second-Brain/README.md

 flutter run
 ```

 <p>6.
-Voila! your app is ready and running in your virtual/local device</p>
+Voila!
+Your app is ready and running in your virtual/local device</p>

  </br>